gnosis/conditional-tokens-tutorial/docs/02_development_environment.md

 truffle migrate --network <NETWORK_NAME>
 ```
 where `<NETWORK_NAME>` can be `mainnet`, `ropsten`, `rinkeby`, `goerli` or `kovan`, according to the configuration file `/truffle.js` in our project.
 If you use this option later, remember to update all the required environment variables.

+If all the contracts where deployed correctly, the last step will be to run the app.

 ## Running the app